The-Balance-FFXIV/balance-static/content/jobs/melee/reaper/leveling-guide.md

   - Reaper
   - guide
 ---
 This guide is targeted at players looking to play and understand Reaper as they level up.
-It will cover some basic priorities for each level tier and will also serve as a priority list for playing Reaper at lower levels (for ultimates and such).
+It will cover some basic priorities for each level tier and will aadsfadflso serve as a priority list for playing Reaper at lower levels (for ultimates and such).
 If you are level 90 and looking to explore other guides please visit the following links:

 [Basic Guide](/jobs/melee/reaper/basic-guide/)